Learn about The Dragon Band

 The concert ensembles will perform roughly one concert per month from December through May.

-Students will also participate in individual TMEA Region, Area and State activities, and of course our Young Artist Competition.
+Students will also participate in individual TMEA Region, Area and State activities, and of course our Solo Recitals

 Students in Wind Ensemble and Wind Symphony have the opportunity to perform with one of our two full orchestras in January and February.